 The Tom Fazio-designed Raptor course offers a thrilling challenge that commands a player’s respect through a daring, high-stakes game of risk and reward.

 Stretching 7,135 yards from the back tees, the par-72 course unfolds over the gentle hills and across shaded natural washes typical of this picturesque corner of the Sonoran Desert.
 Raptor offers players panoramic views of Scottsdale’s rugged McDowell Mountains and surrounds them with towering Saguaros, Palo Verde, Ironwood and Mesquite trees that were preserved in creating the golf course.

-Typically, Raptor’s fairways are generous, however, strategically placed fairway bunkers can quickly transform an offline drive into a scramble for bogey.
+Typically, Raptor’s fairways are generous, however, strategically placed fairway bunkers can quickly transform an offline drive into a scramble.
 The greens tend to be large, with a fair amount of undulation.
 Wayward approaches are duly penalized as most of the greens are perched above deep bunkers and grass collection areas.
 Fazio utilized water sparingly, but where it does come into play, he created intriguing hazards that add drama as well as aesthetic value to the golf course.

 The Raptor course is generally considered to be one of the finest daily-fee golf courses in Arizona and is listed among the “Best Public Golf Courses in Arizona” by Golf Magazine.
 No stranger to professional golf events, Raptor was the host site of the 2007-2009 Frys.com Open, a Fall Series PGA Tour event.
 Other events held on Raptor since opening in 1995 include the inaugural Williams World Challenge; the semi-finals and finals of the Andersen Consulting World Championship of Golf; Tommy Bahama’s Desert Marlin; AJGA Thunderbird International Junior and Waste Management Phoenix Open Pro Ams.